 Installing a Development Environment

-See the Dependencies section for information on obtaining appropriate version of a JDK, Swing, the Cygwin environment, and zipping tools.
+See the Dependencies section for information on obtaining appropriate versions of a JDK, the Cygwin environment, the BYacc/J parser generator, and the zipping tools.

 The E Source Distribution